zhacatomn/tictactoe-govtech/README.md

 **Leave the command line active**.

 On a **separate** command line, navigate to the repository folder again.
-Now, we need run the client:
+Now, we need to run the client:

 ```
 $ cd client // navigate into the client folder